shesharpnl/knowledge-hub/resources/open-source.md

 ### Design

-Do you enjoy drawing or fool around with PhotoShop from time to time?
+Do you enjoy drawing or fool around with Photoshop from time to time?
 Put those design skills to work! 😄 This involves creating logos and other visual assets for the project.
 They bring visual appeal and user-interactivity to open source projects.

 ### Examples of Design Contributions